palantir/go-baseapp/README.md

 only the parts you want; all of the components are exported parts of this library or dependencies.

+### Graceful Shutdown

+`go-baseapp` can be optionally configured to gracefully stop the running server by handling SIGINT and SIGTERM.

+The parameter `ShutdownWaitTime` on the `baseapp.HTTPConfig` struct enables graceful shutdown, and also informs the server how long to wait during the shutdown process before terminating.

 ### Middleware

 The default middleware stack (`baseapp.DefaultMiddleware`) does the following: